SS Königin Luise (1913): Minelaying and encounter with the British

 The taskforce spotted Königin Luise at 10:25, and the destroyers Lance and Landrail moved to investigate.
 Königin Luise fled at her top speed, moving into a rain squall, where she proceeded to lay more mines.
 Lance and Landrail gave chase, signalling to the rest of the force that they were engaging.
 Lance opened fire, one of the first British shots of the war.
 Amphion soon closed and also began to fire on the fleeing Königin Luise.
 The German ship attempted to escape to neutral waters to the south-east, while leading the pursuing British through her minefield, but under heavy and accurate fire, Commander Biermann ordered the scuttling of the ship.
 The surviving crew abandoned ship, and Königin Luise rolled over to port and sank at 12:22.
 46 of the 100 crew were rescued by the British ships.
 She was the first German naval loss of the war.

 Loss of Amphion

 The British ships continued their patrol, before heading back to port that evening.
 Their course took them through the minefield Königin Luise had previously laid, and at 06:45 on the morning of 6 August Amphion struck one of the mines.
 Heavily damaged, she was abandoned, with her crew being taken off by the escorting destroyers.
 Amphion drifted back into the minefield, struck another mine at 07:03 and sank, becoming the first British naval war loss, with those killed being the first British casualties of the war.
-19 of the 21 German POWs died on the Amphion when it sank plus 1 German POW killed on HMS Lark also lost by misadventure because of an Amphion shell.
+Nineteen of the 21 German POWs died on the Amphion when she sank plus one German POW killed on HMS Lark also lost by misadventure because of an Amphion shell.